Hello, Fresh Coast Hair Co. followers!

 If you’ve made it with me this far—thank you!
 You’ve reached the end of this month’s hair thoughts.

-Come back next month for more of whatever’s rattling around in my stylist-slash-sociologist brain.
-I’ll be diving deeper into the history of hair in American culture and what it reveals about who we are as people.
+Come back soon for more of whatever’s rattling around in my stylist-slash-sociologist brain.
+I’ll be diving deeper into the history of hair in religion and how that has progressed through time.

-Until then, take good care of yourself, enjoy the season, and—of course—have a Happy Fall! 🍁
+Until then, take good care of yourself, enjoy the season, and—of course—have a Happy Spring!

 💛 — Amanda